 With the temperature soaring high, our skin is the greasiest it’s ever been.
 And even though we’ve been quarantined at home for months now, it’s still tough to escape that undesired greasiness that accompanies the dreaded Indian summer.
-So how does one treat oily skin?
+So how does one maintain oily skincare in summer?

 That everyone's skin produces sebum is a fact well known.
 It’s completely natural, for its underlying purpose is to keep the skin moisturised.
 Your skin tends to be more oily in the summer due to the rapid increase in temperature and humidity which leads to the overproduction of sebum from the sebaceous glands.
 It’s this surplus oil mixed with dirt and grime that leads to the greasy skin we've come to despise.
 Of course, oily skin can also be due to genetics or other factors like hormonal variations, stress, environmental changes and diet.
 Since this oil occurs naturally within the body, scrubbing your face multiple times a day isn’t going to help get rid of it either.
-Instead, you ought to follow a skincare routine that will help bring about a balance.
-Fortunately, we have a couple of tips that could help.
+So, how to take care of oily skin in summer?
+You ought to follow a summer skincare routine for oily skin that will help bring about a balance.
+Fortunately, we have a couple of summer skin care tips for oily skin!

-Even if you happen to have oily skin, it's important to cleanse your face only twice a day and not more.
+To kickstart your summer skincare routine for oily skin, the first step is to cleanse your face only twice a day and not more.
 Over-cleansing can strip the skin of its moisture and cause the sebaceous glands to produce even more sebum.
 So stick to your normal skincare routine and cleanse your face with a gentle face wash.
 If your skin starts to get oily during the day, opt for a face mist to refresh it instead.

 View this post on Instagram